New EU Regulation Strengthens Market Surveillance of EU-Made and Imported Products

-According to European statistics, many unsafe, non-compliant products are continuing to be sold on the market: as many as 58% of electronics, 32% of toys, and 40% of personal protective equipment inspected by Member State authorities are believed not to meet the requirements for safety or consumer protection outlined in EU legislation.
+According to European statistics, many unsafe, non-compliant products are continuing to be sold on the market: this includes electronics, toys and personal protective equipment, among others, products that are regularly inspected by Member State authorities and a number of which are believed not to meet the requirements for safety or consumer protection outlined in EU legislation.
 Non-compliant products are felt to endanger consumers and put compliant businesses at a competitive disadvantage.
-The new EU law, Regulation 2019/1020 on market surveillance and compliance of products, published in the Official Journal on 25 June 2019, aims to address this problem.
+The new EU law, Regulation 2019/1020 on market surveillance and compliance of products, aims to address this problem.
 It establishes procedures for economic operators, provides for robust market surveillance of products covered by EU harmonisation legislation, and provides for controls on products entering the EU market.

 The Regulation’s objective is to create a fairer internal market for goods by uniformly fostering cooperation among national market surveillance authorities.
 Such cooperation will include sharing information about illegal products and about ongoing investigations to ensure that national authorities can take effective action against non-compliant products.
 The Regulation will also help national authorities to improve checks on products at the EU border.
 Manufacturers of goods that are imported into the EU should take note of the increased surveillance and strengthened enforcement mechanisms under the new Regulation.
 Such goods include, among others, toys, electrical and electronic equipment, batteries, machinery, footwear, textile products, cosmetics, chemicals, packaging, personal protective equipment, medical devices and products subject to the ecodesign legislation.